Beyond-jQuery/book/manuscript/events.md

 libraryElement.dispatchEvent(event);
 ~~~~~~~

-After Internet Explorer fades into obsolesce and Microsoft Edge takes its place, the above code will no longer be needed at all.
+After Internet Explorer fades into obsolesce and Microsoft Edge takes its place, you can use the `CustomEvent` constructor exclusively and the above code will no longer be needed at all.

-## Listening (and un-listening) for event notifications
+## Listening (and un-listening) to event notifications

-Triggering events is one important part of passing messages around the DOM, but these events don't provide any actual value without corresponding listeners.
+Triggering events is _one_ important part of passing messages around the DOM, but these events provide more value with corresponding listeners.
 In this section, I'll cover handling DOM and custom events.
-Many of you may already be familiar with the process of registering event observers with jQuery, but I'll demonstrate how this is done first so that the differences when relying exclusively on the web API are apparent.
+Many of you may already are familiar with the process of registering event observers with jQuery, but I'll demonstrate how this is done first so that the differences are apparent when relying exclusively on the web API.

 A `window` resize event handler may be important to make adjustments to a complex application as the view of your page is changed by the user.
 This "resize" event, which is triggered on the `window` when the browser is resized by the user, will provide us with a good way to demonstrate registering and unregistering event listeners.

 ### jQuery event handlers

-jQuery's `on` API method provides everything necessary to observe both DOM and custom events triggered on an element in the document.
+jQuery's `on` API method provides everything necessary to observe both DOM and custom events triggered on an element.

 {title="observing a window resize event - jQuery", lang=javascript}
 ~~~~~~~